DavidGregory084/vertices/core/tut/README.md

 ### Conduct

-Contributors are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) while participating on Github and any other venues associated with the project.
+Contributors are expected to follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/) while participating on Github and any other venues associated with the project.

 ### Acknowledgements

 Thanks are due to Alexandru Nedelcu ([@alexandru](https://github.com/alexandru)) for the [Monix](https://github.com/monix/monix) library, which makes writing asynchronous code in Scala an absolute pleasure.
-Vertices makes extensive use of Monix in wrapping the callback-based code in Vert.x.

 ### License